troutstick/troutstick.github.io/_posts/2021-10-18-beauty_of_programming.markdown

 2. You like money.
 3. Your parents (or a similarly influential set of authority figures) want you to like money.

-Doubtless, we've all been told, explicitly or implicitly, that you need to check off Point 1 before you should even consider a career in software.
+Doubtless, we've all been told that you need to check off Point 1 before you should even begin to consider a career in software.
-If you don't enjoy your work, you will rapidly burn out and become a husk of an office worker, soullessly clacking away at a keyboard to enrich some faraway billionaires.
+If you don't enjoy your work, you will rapidly burn out and become a husk of an office worker, soullessly clacking away at a keyboard for what, buying a Tesla?

 But I also believe that
 as software engineers, the programming languages that